ShaaviGupta/contact-form/README.md

 # contact-form

-It is used to collect your basic information when you are doing registration for any event, internships or other interesting opportunities.
+It is created using the concepts of HTML(Hypertext Markup Language) & CSS(Cascading Style Sheet) It is used to collect your basic information when you are doing registration for any event, internships or other interesting opportunities.